 What Damages Can I Recover If I Was Injured Offshore

 Offshore workers from Texas face serious threats and dangers every day simply by going to work.
-The likelihood of suffering an offshore injury is high, whether it is due to an oil spill, improperly maintained equipment, lack of safety equipment, chemical exposure, or fires.
+The likelihood of suffering an offshore injury is high, whether it is due to an oil spill, improperly maintained equipment, untrained crew, chemical exposure, or fires.
 It is important that these workers understand their rights and how they can recover damages for any harm that they have suffered.

 At Abraham Watkins, our experienced maritime lawyers have been helping clients claim compensation for offshore injuries for many years.
 We take a client-focused, compassionate approach to all injury claims, and our goal is to ensure that our clients feel more confident navigating through the complex laws that surround maritime workers.